ljh4959/Noise-reduction-in-high-resolution-Diffusion-MRI-with-rFOV-acquisition-using-DDPM-model/README.md

 ## Results
 #### Ablation study
 To evaluate the effectiveness of the proposed modules (Stage 1-3), we conducted an ablation study.
-Specifically, we considered the following variants: (Base: vanilla DDPM, S: synthesizing restored reference images using LRMA, NE: noise estimator, C: complex diffusion sampling process).
+Specifically, we considered the following variants: (**Base**: vanilla DDPM, **S**: synthesizing restored reference images using LRMA, **NE**: noise estimator, **C**: complex diffusion sampling process).
 Note that the entire pipeline is identical except for the inclusion of the respective stages.
 For testing, the noise was injected at a level of 5% of the image’s standard deviation.

 <p align="center">
   <img src="https://i.ibb.co/7r85BBC/Fig2.png" />